 A quiet study area is available on the first floor of the Medical and Biological Sciences Building.
-Please note this is a hot desk area so please be considerate towards your fellow users.
+Please note this is a hot desk area and shared with the MSc health psychology students so please be considerate towards your fellow users.
+If there is insufficient space here students may also use the anatomy resource centre.